 Real World Evidence

-The project entitled Observational Patient Evidence for Regulatory Science And uNderstanding Disease (OPERAND) in partnership with OptumLabs is designed to better inform the use of Real World Evidence (RWE) from retrospective observational studies in regulatory decision-making and medicine.
-The strategy of the OPERAND program is to convene key stakeholders, including industry, academia, and regulators, to consider the principles behind, the methodology to draw upon, and the appropriate utilization of observational data in regulatory review and approval and comparative effectiveness research.
-This is a program that will first use retrospective observational data to determine if such data can confirm previously published randomized clinical trial (RCT) results and, if successful, extend the use of the data for other potential applications.
+The OPERAND project convened a technical expert panel (TEP) comprising key stakeholders from industry, academia, and regulators, to consider the principles behind, the methodology to draw upon, and the appropriate utilization of, observational data in regulatory review and approval and comparative effectiveness research.
+This is a project that will first use retrospective observational data to determine if such data can confirm previously published randomized clinical trial (RCT) results and, if successful, extend the use of the data for other potential applications.

 Current Status: Active Project